NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/documentation/classification-quick-scan.md

               - visible_when_and:
                   - identifier: q4
                     value: option6
+          - identifier: text1
+            title: >-
+              The following questions relate to the process in which the application is used.
+For the answers, it does not matter how automated this process is or what role the application has in the process.
+We will ask about the role of the application afterward.
+            content: ''
+            use_card_style: false
+            type: radio
+            visible_when_or:
+              - visible_when_and:
+                  - identifier: q3
+                    value: option5
+              - visible_when_and:
+                  - identifier: q3
+                    value: option4
+              - visible_when_and:
+                  - identifier: q3
+                    value: option3
+              - visible_when_and:
+                  - identifier: q3
+                    value: option2
+              - visible_when_and:
+                  - identifier: q3
+                    value: option1
+              - visible_when_and:
+                  - identifier: q4
+                    value: option5
+              - visible_when_and:
+                  - identifier: q4
+                    value: option4
+              - visible_when_and:
+                  - identifier: q4
+                    value: option3
+              - visible_when_and:
+                  - identifier: q4
+                    value: option2
+              - visible_when_and:
+                  - identifier: q4
+                    value: option1
           - identifier: q5
             title: Role in decision making
-            content: |
+            content: >
-              Are decisions made for individual residents in the process?
+              Are decisions made for individual citizens in the process?

+              <ins>*Note: a decision is much broader than a formal resolution.*<ins>
             tooltip: >-
-              Think of whether or not to follow up on a question or request from a citizen, request a citizen to provide additional information, or to select for control or inspection.
-Note: a decision is much broader than a formal decision.
+              Consider examples like approving or denying a citizen's request, requesting additional information from a citizen, or selecting for inspection or review.
+Note: a decision is much broader than a formal resolution.
+            use_card_style: false
             options:
               - id: 'yes'
                 value: 'yes'
-                title: 'Yes'
+                title: Yes
                 content: ''
               - id: 'no'
                 value: 'no'
-                title: 'No'
+                title: No
                 content: ''
             required: false
             type: radio